Energy & Climate

 - FY2016 Emissions Per Building 1,000 Sq.
 Ft. - 18.3 MTCO2e

-EKU features a 7 panel solar PV system on the roof of its Science Building.
+EKU installed a 7 panel solar PV system on the roof of its Science Building in 2014.
 This array produces approximately 1,400 kWh per year.

 - Click here to view the energy dashboard, and see how much electricity our solar panels are currently producing!

-EKU also has developed a partnership with UCapture, a rewards shopping platform that offsets carbon emissions for free with regular online purchasing.
+EKU has developed a partnership with UCapture, a rewards shopping platform that offsets carbon emissions for free when you shop with its over 2,500 online retail partners.
 Students, employees, and community members should click here to register for UCapture to help EKU meet it's carbon neutrality goal.

 Since 2008, EKU has saved nearly $3M per year on its energy costs as a result of energy efficiency initiatives including a successful energy savings performance contract with Siemens Building Technologies, Inc. EKU regularly evaluates opportunities to reduce its energy consumption through lighting retrofits, HVAC system overhauls, steam line repairs, and building scheduling adjustments.
 In 2014, EKU President Michael Benson commissioned the development of the EKU Energy Infrastructure Investment & Master Plan to help identify key opportunities for improving the Univerisity's resource efficiency.